ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

     caption="After finishing his cigarette, a gun-slinging nomad mounts his horse, grabs the rope tethering his reindeer caravan, and rides over the hill and out of sight."
 %}

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_22-48-35-022000_cam.webp" description="A horse contends with entrencheningly deep mud as its rider holds tightly to his tethered reindeer.
-Compared to horses, reindeers navigate this terrain more easily because they weigh less." %}
+Compared to horses, reindeer navigate this terrain more easily because they weigh less." %}

 Within a few hours, the camp was mostly deserted, except for a few people who were still waiting for their reindeer to return, Buyantogtokh included.